Insider Selling: Aemetis, Inc. (NASDAQ:AMTX) Director Sells 20,000 Shares of Stock

-Aemetis, Inc. (NASDAQ:AMTX) Director Francis P. Barton sold 20,000 shares of the firm’s stock in a transaction dated Thursday, February 25th.
-The stock was sold at an average price of $10.00, for a total value of $200,000.00.
-Following the sale, the director now directly owns 13,452 shares in the company, valued at approximately $134,520.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Aemetis, Inc. (NASDAQ:AMTX) Director Francis P. Barton sold 20,000 shares of the company’s stock in a transaction that occurred on Tuesday, February 16th.
+The shares were sold at an average price of $9.00, for a total transaction of $180,000.00.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.

-Aemetis (NASDAQ:AMTX) last announced its earnings results on Wednesday, August 11th.
-The specialty chemicals company reported ($0.38) earnings per share for the quarter, beating the consensus estimate of ($0.46) by $0.08.
-Analysts forecast that Aemetis, Inc. will post -1.88 EPS for the current fiscal year.
+Aemetis (NASDAQ:AMTX) last issued its quarterly earnings results on Wednesday, August 11th.
+The specialty chemicals company reported ($0.38) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.46) by $0.08.
+As a group, equities research analysts predict that Aemetis, Inc. will post -1.88 EPS for the current year.

-Several research analysts have commented on AMTX shares.
-Credit Suisse Group cut their price target on Aemetis from $40.00 to $31.00 and set an “outperform” rating on the stock in a research report on Monday, August 23rd.
-Stifel Nicolaus reaffirmed a “buy” rating and set a $33.00 price target (up previously from $31.00) on shares of Aemetis in a research report on Monday, August 23rd.
-Evercore ISI started coverage on Aemetis in a research report on Wednesday, July 14th.
-They set an “outperform” rating and a $25.00 price target on the stock.
-Finally, HC Wainwright reaffirmed a “buy” rating on shares of Aemetis in a research report on Monday, August 16th.
-One equities research analyst has rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average target price of $31.17.
+Several large investors have recently modified their holdings of the company.
+Virtu Financial LLC bought a new position in shares of Aemetis in the 2nd quarter worth $307,000.
+Marshall Wace LLP grew its holdings in shares of Aemetis by 16.1% during the 2nd quarter.
+Marshall Wace LLP now owns 28,854 shares of the specialty chemicals company’s stock valued at $322,000 after purchasing an additional 4,009 shares during the last quarter.
+Marshall Wace North America L.P. grew its holdings in shares of Aemetis by 818.5% during the 2nd quarter.
+Marshall Wace North America L.P. now owns 400,967 shares of the specialty chemicals company’s stock valued at $4,479,000 after purchasing an additional 357,312 shares during the last quarter.
+Wells Fargo & Company MN grew its holdings in shares of Aemetis by 1,396.7% during the 2nd quarter.
+Wells Fargo & Company MN now owns 48,255 shares of the specialty chemicals company’s stock valued at $539,000 after purchasing an additional 45,031 shares during the last quarter.
+Finally, Millennium Management LLC grew its holdings in Aemetis by 191.3% in the 2nd quarter.
+Millennium Management LLC now owns 420,483 shares of the specialty chemicals company’s stock worth $4,697,000 after acquiring an additional 276,119 shares during the last quarter.
+48.50% of the stock is currently owned by hedge funds and other institutional investors.

 Aemetis, Inc is a renewable fuels and biochemical company, which engages in the acquisition, development, and commercialization of technologies that replace traditional petroleum-based products.
 It operates through the North America and India geographical segments.
 The North America segment manages Keyes Plant in California, the cellulosic ethanol facility in Riverbank, the cluster of biogas digesters on dairies near Keyes, California, the Goodland Plant, Kansas and the research and development facility in Minnesota.